cgreen-devs/cgreen/BUILDING.md

 Windows cross-compilation that means Msys2/Mingw32 or Msys/Mingw64 terminal.
 For plain Posix in Msys2/Posix see above.

+If you have run make in the wrong environment, to re-create, just do

+    rm -rf build; make

 Currently everything builds cleanly and creates `libcgreen.dll`, `libcgreen.dll.a` and `cgreen-runner`.

-Unfortunately, at this time tests will crash when forking so you need to prevent this and have all tests run in the same process:
+Unfortunately, at this time, tests will crash when forking.
+But you can run your tests in 'non-forking' mode, and have all tests run in the same process:

-    CGREEN_NO_FORK=1 all_tests.exe
+    CGREEN_NO_FORK=1 build/tests/all_tests.exe

 or

     CGREEN_NO_FORK=1 cgreen-runner <your_dll>

+Of course, this creates some overhearing between your tests, and some of Cgreen's own tests, that are created precisely to ensure test isolation, fails, of course.

-It is also unknown at this time if mocks works at all.
+It is also unconfirmed, at this time, if mocks works, but the unit tests for them passes:

+    CGREEN_NO_FORK=1 cgreen-runner build/tests/libmocks_tests.dll

 But this is a work in progress, and we are happy to get this far.